 Sue Allingham

 Sue advises keeping the environment simple when preparing for a new cohort of children, as they need time to learn how the environment works and adjust to the new setting.
-Make sure you focus on supporting the children to be happy and relaxed before worrying about learning and development.
+Make sure you focus on supporting the children to be happy and relaxed before worrying about the physical space or learning and development.

 As adults, we can become accustomed to visually noisy classrooms and may not notice the overwhelming effect on children.
 Sue recommends considering the child's perspective by getting down to their level and experiencing the environment from their point of view, including visual (how it looks), olfactory (how it smells), and tactile (how it feels) sensations.